 Good news: By planning your strategy now, you’re giving yourself plenty of time to figure it out.

-To help you get started, we’re sharing 10 of our proven strategies, developed from years of working with leading eCommerce companies across the globe:
+In today’s guide, we’re sharing 10 of our proven pay-per-click strategies, developed from years of working with leading eCommerce companies across the globe.

 - Review historical campaign budget.